A05annex/SwervePathPlanning/README.md

     restricted the portion of the field where autonomous action can happen.
 Moved the field boundary description from the *Swerve Path Planner* constants to the [Field Description](#Field-Description) as the <tt>"arena"</tt> description.
 The <tt>-ah</tt> command argument was removed because field extents are now in the field description rather than programmed.
+All field descriptions in <tt>./resources/fields</tt> have been updated to include and <tt>"arena"</tt> description.
 </details>

 ## Download and Run